ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 ---
 title: 'First steps with pre-installed applications'
 slug: pre-installed-applications
-excerpt: Find out how to deploy pre-installed applications on your public cloud instances
+excerpt: Find out how to deploy pre-installed applications on your Public Cloud instances
 section: 'Getting started'
 order: 8
 ---